-Soroptimist International is a global volunteer movement working together to transform the lives of women and girls.
-Our 8000 Members in 352 Clubs in 29 countries including Great Britain, Ireland and countries in Africa, Asia, the Caribbean and Malta work at a local, national and international level to educate, empower and enable opportunities for women and girls.
+Soroptimist International Great Britain and Ireland (SIGBI) has 7000 Members in 320 Clubs in 29 countries including Great Britain, Ireland and countries in Africa, Asia, the Caribbean and Malta, who work at a local, national and international level to educate, empower and enable opportunities for women and girls.
 Search for your nearest Club now.

 Women and girls will achieve their individual and collective potential, realise aspirations and have an equal voice in creating strong, peaceful communities worldwide.

 Soroptimists transform the lives and status of women and girls through education, empowerment and enabling opportunities.

 The Objects of the Company are to promote either directly or by the encouragement and support of others including Clubs: